THE LODE PROJECT

 Yes, you may sell your LODE Tokens at any time, either through an authorized cryptocurrency exchange operator (subject to the operator’s terms and conditions), or to a private buyer, in which case certain fees may be avoided and/or certain other “forms” of payment may be negotiated and accepted through private agreement.
 LODE Token transfers will be enabled over a private, secure, autonomous, and immutable blockchain, with transmissions secured by encryption keys.

-Rewards are earned and paid out progressively.
-As the marginal silver increases in the vaults, LODE Token holders receive micropayments as the vaulted silver is used as money.
+Micro-payouts are paid out progressively.
+As the marginal silver increases in the vaults, LODE Token holders receive micro-payouts as the vaulted silver is put to work as money.

 How are my LODE Tokens stored and secured?